April 20th 2016

 Admittedly I looked more than a little ‘Backstreet Boys’ when I first attempted the centre parting, but once your fringe grows to approximately cheek level, a flicky centre parting can graduate your style from bulky to Bardot in the swoosh of a brush.
 Face framing and finally flattering, the played down Farrah Fawcett fringe is also happily bang on trend this season, as Eugene conveys:

-“The centre parting is a key feature for SS16 and lends uniformity to hair that looks like it’s ‘undone’ and has never been touched, be it worn up or down.
+“The centre parting lends uniformity to hair that looks like it’s ‘undone’ and has never been touched, be it worn up or down.
 The key is not to try too hard.
 The hair looks natural and carefree, and the parting gives it structure and form.”

 “When fashion is complex and overloaded, the uniformed parting provides a contrasting sense of control.
 It’s a very personal look to do - it might not seem very technical, but it relies a lot on the hairdresser’s eye and instinct to add that movement where you need it and create something very organic and modern.”